skywaybridge.comments2017/2018 ē updated: 04.24.23

 12.11.18, Bob H., shared your post, So sad prayers for the family and friends.
 People just don't stop and think about what they are doing to the people that care for them.
 When you take your own life all your thinking about is you.
 Not the people you say you love and care about.
 They are the ones that I feel sorry for.
 They are the ones that are left to try to understand why you didn't ask for help.
 Why you didn't talk to someone if not a family or friend then someone.
 We all have problems but most get through it on our own or with help from family and friends or others.
 Just my opinion only sorry if you don't like it or if you don't agree.
 But like you I have a right to it.

-11.05.18, April T., without getting detailed or mushy… Your comment about what suicide does to friends, families, as well as people who witness a stranger jumping off the bridge, saved my life.
-Your tactics would not have worked without the “in your face” attitude that you’ve written about.
-And you were right: “Suicide is a permanent solution to a temporary problem” Keep pressing on, dude, what you do matters !! (thanks, we hope you continue hanging around and live the life that others were unable to. be well.)
+11.05.18, April T., without getting detailed or mushyÖ Your comment about what suicide does to friends, families, as well as people who witness a stranger jumping off the bridge, saved my life.
+Your tactics would not have worked without the "in your face" attitude that youíve written about.
+And you were right: "Suicide is a permanent solution to a temporary problem" Keep pressing on, dude, what you do matters!! (that was not our quote, but thanks, we hope you continue hanging around and live the life that others were unable to. be well.)

 10.15.18, John H., facebook, If I didn't have just a wee bit or morbid curiosity in me I would never know about the frequent Skyway Bridge suicides.
 Pretty sad.
 I wonder if the mainstream media did report them would mental illness get more attention?
 I guess some folks would rather not know about all the families suffering.